 Andrea D. Fairman, PhD, MOT, OTR/L, CPRP

-Andrea Fairman, PhD, OTR/L, CPRP, is Associate Professor of Occupational Therapy in the School of Health and Rehabilitation Sciences.
+Andrea Fairman, PhD, OTR/L, CPRP, is a Term Lecturer in Occupational Therapy in the School of Health and Rehabilitation Sciences.

 Dr. Fairman earned her Bachelor’s degree in Health Sciences and Masters of Occupational Therapy from Duquesne University, and a PhD in Rehabilitation Science with Certificate in Assistive Technology from the University of Pittsburgh.